 2. Seat Inserts

-Seat inserts must be retained by two mechanical fixings.
+Depending on the weight of the insert, seat inserts must be retained by two or three mechanical fixings.
 These fixings should ideally attach to the chassis, however attachment through the outer fiberglass seat is also acceptable.

 Inserts are made by using a fibreglass inner kart seat and attaching lead sheeting to this insert.